RealTschoegl/opensourcebootcamp/_posts/2014-03-26-lesson-slim.markdown

 * Explain how the control code, - , works
 * Explain how to use the output code, =
 * Explain how to use the output without html escaping code, ==
+* Show how to multiple ='s on one line
 * Show how to display text with same line or pipe
 * Show how to use inline tags
 * Show how to manage attributes
-* Show how to create dynamic
+* Show how to create dynamic tags
 * Explain how to create custom shortcuts
 * Show how to use Ruby attributes